-Doing Law School Wrong: Case Teaching and an Integrated Legal
+Doing Law School Wrong: Case Teaching and an Integrated Legal Practice Method

 Since its inception, the Langdellian case method has been used to teach legal analysis and reasoning to generations of U.S. law students.
 For nearly as long, business school faculty have used their own version of the case method to teach management decision-making.
 In law school, a “case” is an appellate court decision, which students must analyze in preparation for Socratic questioning.
 To business students, a “case” is a narrative problem they must solve before debating and defending their solutions in a moderated classroom discussion.